 If necessary due to outdoor allergens, transition your indoor-outdoor cat to a strictly indoor cat.
 It's hard to help a cat allergic to grass or pollen if she can't escape the allergen.
 If you tend to open your windows when it's nice outside, start keeping an eye on the pollen count and maybe keep those windows shut on days when it's high.
 Cats are sensitive to cigarette smoke, so if your cat is exposed to it, you should try to decrease exposure, as it can cause or exacerbate asthma and other respiratory symptoms.

-When you treat your home and yard for fleas, use Flea & Tick Control spray with organic, therapeutic-grade cedar oil.
+When you treat your home and yard for fleas, use Flea & Tick Control spray.
 Cedar oil affects octopamine, a compound that is essential to sustaining the lives of fleas, ticks, and other pests.
 Mammals are not affected by cedar oil in this way because we don't have octopamine neurotransmitters.
 Easy, healthy home remedies for irritated skin include coconut oil, apple cider vinegar, and DIY soothing oatmeal scrubs.BUY FLEA KILLER AND REPELLENT

 If these changes don't help you manage your cat's allergies, an intradermal test from a holistic vet may be necessary.
 As with human allergy tests, this involves injecting potential allergens into the skin to see which ones provoke a reaction, and is carried out while the cat is under anesthesia.
 Hyposensitization may be the next step to that treatment, which means introducing more and more of the allergen until the immune system loses its sensitivity to it.
 Ideally, you won't need to go through these procedures, but it's good to know they're available if the other trials don't alleviate your cat's allergies.

-There's no cure for allergies, but you can make your cat's life (and yours) a lot easier by preventing fleas, using gentle remedies instead of harsh chemicals, and choosing organic food packed with needed nutrients.SHOP ALL NATURAL CAT PRODUCTS
+There's no cure for allergies, but you can make your cat's life (and yours) a lot easier by preventing fleas, using gentle remedies, and choosing food packed with needed nutrients.SHOP ALL CAT PRODUCTS